Qiskit/qiskit-tutorials/ibm_dsx/README.rst

 Directory Structure
 --------------------

-+ `apply\_dsx\_patch.ipynb` :
++ apply\_dsx\_patch.ipynb :
- The code in this notebook takes each of the Jupyter notebooks under qiskit-tutorial as input and customizes it for running directly using IBM DSx.
- The notebooks thus created will be placed under the `ibm\_dsx` folder.
+ The code in this notebook customizes each of the Jupyter notebooks under qiskit-tutorial for running directly using IBM DSx.
+The notebooks thus created will be placed under the `ibm\_dsx` directory.